stanford-cs248/draw-svg/README.md

 At this point, zooming in and out of your image should produce nicely filtered results!
 To test this functionality, try zooming out on `basic/test7.svg`.

+#### Implement More Advanced SVG Shape Element (1 pts)

+We have provided you with a couple of examples of subdividing complex, smooth complex shapes into much simpler triangles in `/subdiv`.
+(Subdivision is something you will dig into in great detail in Assignment 2).
+You can see subdivision in action as you step though the test files we provided.

+In addition to what you have implemented already, the [SVG Basic Shapes](http://www.w3.org/TR/SVG/shapes.html) also include circles and ellipses.
+We may support these features by converting them to triangulated polygons.
+But if we zoom in on the edges, there will be a point at which the approximation breaks down and the image no longer will look like a smooth curve.
+Triangulating more finely can be costly as a large number of triangles may be necessary to get a good approximation.
+Is there a better way to sample these shapes?
+For example, implement `drawEllipse` in `software_renderer.cpp` and test on `basic/test9.svg`

 #### Parallelizing the SVG Rasterizer (1 pts)

 So far your rasterization program has been running single-threaded (on one core of your CPU).
 In this task you will parallelize the program - most likely by modifying `SoftwareRendererImp` class.
 You can use whatever threading library you wish, for example you can use [POSIX Threads/pthreads](https://en.wikipedia.org/wiki/POSIX_Threads) as we already included this library for you (Or C++ style std::thread).
 You can set `CS248_BUILD_THREADED` flag to `ON` in your cmake file to see a reference solution in action (and performance number whenever you invoke a render function).
 Note that the reference solution is implemented with a simple screen tiling scheme to assign different tiles of the image to different cores.
 Your implementation should be noticably faster than the reference solution in order to receive an extra credit for this task.
 Note that very ambitious students might consider further parallelizing the renderer using SIMD vector instructions---testing multiple sample points against the triangle in parallel.
 You might want to see [ISPC](https://ispc.github.io/) as a language for writing SIMD code.
 More hints on rasterizer performance and parallelization can be found here [here](https://software.intel.com/en-us/articles/rasterization-on-larrabee).

-#### Implement More Advanced Shapes (1 pts)

-We have provided you with a couple of examples of subdividing complex, smooth complex shapes into much simpler triangles in `/subdiv`.
-(Subdivision is something you will dig into in great detail in Assignment 2).
-You can see subdivision in action as you step though the test files we provided.

-In addition to what you have implemented already, the [SVG Basic Shapes](http://www.w3.org/TR/SVG/shapes.html) also include circles and ellipses.
-We may support these features by converting them to triangulated polygons.
-But if we zoom in on the edges, there will be a point at which the approximation breaks down and the image no longer will look like a smooth curve.
-Triangulating more finely can be costly as a large number of triangles may be necessary to get a good approximation.
-Is there a better way to sample these shapes?
-For example, implement `drawEllipse` in `software_renderer.cpp`.

-### Friendly Advice from your TAs

-- As always, start early.
-There is no official checkpoint, so don't fall behind!
-- Be careful with memory allocation, as too many or too frequent heap allocations will severely degrade performance.

 ### Resources and Notes